Freshway Foods Recalls E. Coli Tainted Romaine Lettuce

 Most people infected with E. coli develop diarrhea and abdominal cramps 2-8 days after swallowing the organism, but some illnesses can last longer and be more severe.
 Infection is typically diagnosed with a stool sample.
 Most people recover within a week, but some develop severe infection.

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in E. coli food poisoning lawsuits.
-We are handling individual litigation nationwide and currently accepting new cases in all 50 states.
+The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in romaine lettuce recall lawsuits.
+We are handling individual litigation nationwide and currently accepting new E. coli cases in all 50 states.

-Again, if you or a loved one has been the victim of the lettuce recall and E. coli food poisoning, you should contact our law firm immediately by using the form below.
-You may be entitled to compensation by filing a food poisoning lawsuit and we can help.
+Again, if you or a loved one has been the victim of food poisoning, you should contact our law firm immediately by using the form below.
+You may be entitled to compensation by filing a lawsuit and we can help.